BanerjeeLab-repertoire/Decoupling-Phase-Separation-and-Fibrillization-Preserves-Condensate-Biochemical-Activity/README.md

 # For the determination of the mean square displacement (MSD) of the beads inside the condensate system, follow the steps below;
 1. Launch the Jupyter notebook using Anaconda Navigator
 2. In the Jupyter notebook, open the custom Python codes - "Video particle tracking nanorheology.ipynb"
 3. Run the code by providing the .xml file as input.
-A file named "Bead trajectories after tracking using Fiji.xml" is provided in the folder - Demo/MSD-determination.
+A file named "Bead trajectories after tracking using Fiji.xml" is provided in the folder - Demo/MSD-determination/.
-The codes can also be run directly on the .xml file provided.

 # Expected outcome
 MSDs of the beads tracked in the condensates.
 The codes also allow you to estimate the viscosity of the condensate microenvironment.